 A little off the beaten path but worth the trip if you're a fan of elegant architecture and Denmark's rich cultural heritage.
 A little more than an hour away from Copenhagen, the town of Kalunborg is home to the Church of Our Lady, a five-towered church built in the late 1100s.

 This historic church has experienced many renovations, updates, and additions over the centuries, but spending the day in Medieval Old Town Kalundborg combined with a tour of this stunning chapel make for a great day trip back in time.

 If you'd rather take a break from Copenhagen entirely or just have a few extra days to add to your itinerary, you should consider taking an escorted day trip to Sweden.

 With group transportation services to the Swedish cities of Helsingborg, Lund, and Malmö in one day, these tours are a great way to catch a glimpse of the nearby but entirely different Swedish culture.
-Once you're all done exploring these cities in the daytime, a bus takes you back to Denmark via the famous Øresund Bridge in the early evening.
+Once you're done exploring these cities during the daytime, a bus takes you back to Denmark via the famous Øresund Bridge in the early evening.